rappen/Rappen.XTB.Helper/README.md

 ## Adding to your project

-1. Open a terminal at the root of a local repo and type: `git submodule add https://github.com/rappen/Rappen.XTB.Helper`
+1. Open a terminal at the root of a local repo and type:<br/>`git submodule add https://github.com/rappen/Rappen.XTB.Helper`
 1. Right click your solution in Visual Studio, select Add Existing Project, and include the `Rappen.XTB.Helpers.shproj` project from the cloned submodule.
 1. In your project, add a Reference to the added shared project `Rappen.XTB.Helpers`.
 1. Compile the project once, to make sure everything works and to make it possible for Visual Studio to find the controls in the tool window.